elkmire/Lemonade/README.md

 7. **Back up your keys** securely with password protection
 8. **Don't share your private keys** or passwords through insecure channels
 9. **Verify key IDs** when decrypting to ensure you're using the correct key
-10. **Enable auto-clear clipboard** to prevent sensitive data from lingering

 ## Troubleshooting